aroget/volker/src/en/methods.md

 ## The body, the breath and Awareness

-For a couple of years my own breath increasingly draws my attention.
+For a couple of years now my own breath increasingly draws my attention.
 There is much usefulness in looking more carefully at this phenomenon...

 The breath has long been seen as a link between the material world, i.e. the human body and the mind / psyche (M. Stein, „C.G.
 Jungs Landkarte der Seele“, Patmos, 1998).
 This is reflected in several words from different languages: